Giuseppe Torelli: Life

 Torelli was born in Verona.
 It is not known with whom he studied violin, although it has been speculated that he was a pupil of Leonardo Brugnoli or Bartolomeo Laurenti, but it is certain that he studied composition with Giacomo Antonio Perti.
 On 27 June 1684, at the age of 26, he became a member of the Accademia Filarmonica as suonatore di violino.
 He was employed as a viola player at the San Petronio basilica beginning in 1686, where he stayed until 1695 or January 1696, when the orchestra was discontinued because of financial constraints.
-On 1687 Giuseppe Corsi da Celano played Torelli's music, from Op.
+In 1687 Giuseppe Corsi da Celano played Torelli's music, from Op.
 3, in Parma at the Sanctuary of Santa Maria della Steccata.
 By 1698 Torelli was maestro di concerto at the court of Georg Friedrich II, Margrave of Brandenburg-Ansbach, where he conducted the orchestra for Le pazzie d'amore e dell'interesse, an idea drammatica composed by the maestro di cappella, and the castrato Francesco Antonio Pistocchi.
 Torelli left for Vienna in December 1699, returning to Bologna sometime before February 1701, when he is listed as a violinist in the newly re-formed cappella musicale at San Petronio, directed by his former composition teacher Perti.

 Giuseppe Torelli died at the age of 50 on 8 February 1709 in Bologna, where his manuscripts are conserved in the San Petronio archives.

 Giuseppe's brother, Felice Torelli, was a Bolognese painter of modest reputation, who went on to be a founding member of the Accademia Clementina.
 The most notable amongst Giuseppe's many pupils was Francesco Manfredini.